Jaff Decker

 Jaff Kyle Decker (pronounced "Jeff"; born February 23, 1990) is an American former professional baseball outfielder.
 He has previously played in MLB for the San Diego Padres, Pittsburgh Pirates, Tampa Bay Rays, and Oakland Athletics.

 Amateur career

 Born in Phoenix, Arizona, Decker grew up in neighboring Peoria, where he attended Sunrise Mountain High School.
 As a senior, in 2008, Decker was named the Arizona state high school baseball player of the year.
+In 2018, Decker was part of Sunrise Mountain's inaugural class to be inducted into the school's Sports Hall of Fame, with his number, 22, being retired at the school.